This story is part of an in-depth package of stories on the subject of bullying in Palo Alto schools. For links to all the stories, follow this link.

 The Office for Civil Rights' enforcement approach can be affected by political winds.
 With the election of a Democratic president in 2008, the agency began a period of what it called "transformation" and "dramatic impact."
 In a 2012 report, the Office for Civil Rights described its renewed focus on outreach, education and more efficient handling of increased numbers of complaints and concluded: "Vigorous enforcement is critical to our nation's long-term prosperity: Fulfilling the promise of public schools in America helps us ensure a competitive workforce and maintain America's standing in the global economy."

 The Office for Civil Rights now employs about 600 attorneys, investigators and support staff, with 12 regional offices across the country, including one in San Francisco.
-During the fiscal years 2009 to 2012, the Office for Civil Rights received 28,971 complaints total, a 24 percent increase over the previous four-year period.
+During the 2009 to 2012 fiscal years, the Office for Civil Rights received 28,971 complaints total, a 24 percent increase over the previous four-year period.
 More than half of the complaints addressed disability issues, about one-quarter related to Title VI (race or national origin) concerns, and the remaining addressed sex and age discrimination.

 In processing complaints, the Office for Civil Rights' goal is to work with the schools to achieve needed changes through agreement; it does not represent the person filing the complaint.
 Instead its role is that of a law enforcement agency.
 Any formalized agreement reached to address and correct "compliance concerns" found during an investigation is between the district (the "recipient" of federal funds) and the Office for Civil Rights.